RobinSnelson/RobinSnelson/README.md

  - Currently Studying for AZ-400 Microsoft Certified: DevOps Engineer Expert
  - Becoming proficient in terraform
  - Would love to collaborate on an open source project with like minded people

+Contact me
- - Get intouch through twitter: @robingsnelson or via email: rsnelson@rgsnelson.co.uk
+ - Get intouch through twitter: @robingsnelson or via email:
+ - :email: rsnelson@rgsnelson.co.uk
  - My blog address is https://rgsnelson.co.uk